dragonflyoss/d7y.io/docs/advanced-guides/web-console/insight/peer.md

 slug: /advanced-guides/web-console/insight/peer/
 ---

-In this article, we will show you Peer page information.
+In this article, you will be shown Peer page information.

 ## Peers